emilyriehl/yoneda/src/hott/01-paths.rzk.md

   := idJ(A, y, \z' q' -> (x = z'), p, z, q)

--- an alternative construction of path composition by induction on the first path -- this is useful in situations where it's easier to induction on the first path
+-- an alternative construction of path composition by induction on the first path -- this is useful in situations where it's easier to induct on the first path
 #def altconcat
   (p : x = y)       -- A path from x to y in A.
   : (y = z) -> (x = z)